Guaranteed Tibet Permit for 2018 & 2019

-A sample of Military Area Entry Permit.
+A Sample of Military Permit

 Sensitive borders such as Mt.
 Kailash and eastern Tibet not only require a Military Area Entry Permit, but also a Foreign Affairs Permit.
 For Tholing and Tsaparang in western Tibet, you will also need a permit from the local Cultural Antiquities Department.
 All these will be arranged by our travel agency one month before you enter Tibet.

 Moreover, we cannot predict when it will happen.
 Please do understand and take it into consideration when planning your trip to Tibet.
-However, it is not necessary to worry too much because it rarely happens.
-And any unofficial information you find on the Internet or hear from other people, even from travel agencies, can be considered as rumor.
+However, there is no need to worry too much because it rarely happens.
+And any unofficial information you find on the Internet or hear from other people, even from travel agencies, can be considered as a rumor.
 Please do not believe it unless you get an announcement from the government.